All of your personal questions regarding birth control and sexual health answered here.

 Is it safe for birth control to change or stop my period?

 Yes!
 It is perfectly safe NOT to have periods while on birth control and many people love this.
-But if something doesn’t feel right to you, give us a call we’ll chat with you.
+But if something doesn’t feel right to you, give us a call or start a video visit and we’ll chat with you.

 Is it bad not to have a period every month?